Linfen Shanxi, China Travel Guide

 Dengue fever is rare but possible in some parts of China.

 Linfen is generally a safe city with low violent crime rates.
-Practice standard precautions against petty crime, like pickpocketing or bag snatching, which can occur in crowded areas like markets, bus stations, and train stations.
+Practice standard precautions against petty crime, like pickpocketing or bag snatching, which can occur in crowded spots like markets, bus stations, and train stations.
 Secure valuables and avoid displaying large amounts of cash.
 Specific neighborhoods do not present higher crime risks; general urban awareness applies everywhere.

 110